adzerk/adzerk-ios-sdk/README.md

 # Changelog

+- 1.0.4: Objective-C compatibility fixes for placements and decisions.

+- 1.0.3: Turns off logging by default, adds control over how/when to log to the console.

 - 1.0.2: Can specify which queue the sdk calls you back on.
 Defaults to `DispatchQueue.main`

 - 1.0: Swift 3 support